-The rough idea of the proof of Theorem~\ref{thm.moddiff} is that we can use the fattening lemma, Lemma~\ref{lem.nosmall2}, to bound the probability that a vertex partition behaves badly by the probability that a fat vertex partition behaves similarly badly, and we can use standard probabilistic methods to handle fat partitions. \begin{proof}[Proof of Theorem~\ref{thm.moddiff}] Let $\eps>0$.
-We shall choose $c=c(\eps)$ sufficiently large that certain inequalities below hold.
-It will suffice to choose $c > K \eps^{-3} \log \eps^{-1}$ for a sufficiently large constant $K$.
-Let $G=(V,E)$ be a (fixed) $n$-vertex graph and let $0<p<1$; and assume that $e(G)p \geq cn$.
+The rough idea of the proof of Theorem~\ref{thm.moddiff} is that we can use the fattening lemma, Lemma~\ref{lem.nosmall2}, to bound the probability that a vertex partition behaves badly by the probability that a fat vertex partition behaves similarly badly, and we can use probabilistic methods to handle fat partitions.
+However, even after the streamlining provided by Lemma~\ref{lem.nosmall2} the proof is quite intricate and we will need to define a large number of events, many of which are `bad events' parameterised by deviation from the ideal case.